 Competitive Bidding

-The Treasurer, when determining that it will be necessary to directly initiate a transaction and ascertains that a product from the secondary market (previously issued) is to be sold or bought, will seek bids or offerings from at least three brokers from the list of authorized Broker/Dealers.
+The Treasurer, when determining it is necessary to directly initiate a transaction and ascertains that a product from the secondary market (previously issued) is to be sold or bought, will seek bids or offerings from at least three brokers from the list of authorized Broker/Dealers.
 The request for bids/offerings will be rotated among the list of brokers to allow an opportunity for all to participate in securities transactions with the County.

 New Issues

-When purchasing new issues, the Treasurer will select broker-dealers to purchase from based upon broker service, area of specialization, and diversification of placement.
+When purchasing new issues, the Treasurer will select broker-dealers based upon broker service, area of specialization, and diversification of placement.

 Securities Sold Prior To Maturity (Swaps)